GabrielNakamura/GabrielNakamura/README.md

 Hi there 👋

 I am Gabriel Nakamura :wave:, a brazilian Ecologist working on the development of numerical methods in between community ecology, macroevolution, and biogeography.
+My most recent projects involves:

+- Mapping the Darwinian Shortfalls in fishes and its relationships with other shortfalls
+- Developing a framework to unveil the effects of evolutionary history (mainly dispersal) in macroevolutionary dynamics of traits
+- Ivestigate systemic biases in citation dynamics in Ecology and Evolution

 Please check out my website :house: https://gabrielnakamura.netlify.app/ for more info.